tset [-InQrs] [-e c] [-kc] [-m [port-ID [baudrate ] : type]...] [type]

 If you want to make the selection based only on the baud rate, you might use the following:

 If you have a switch which connects to various ports (making it impractical to identify which port you may be connected to), and use various terminals from time to time, you can select from among those terminals according to the speed or baud rate.
-In the example below, tset prompts you for a terminal type if the baud rate is greater than 1200 (say, 9600 for a terminal connected by an RS-232 line), and use a Wyse 50 by default.
-If the baud rate is less than or equal to 1200, it selects a 2621.
+In the example below, tset will prompt you for a terminal type if the baud rate is greater than 1200 (say, 9600 for a terminal connected by an RS-232 line), and use a Wyse® 50 by default.
+If the baud rate is less than or equal to 1200, it will select a 2621.
 Note the placement of the question mark, and the quotes to protect the > and ? from interpretation by the shell.

 The following entry is appropriate if you always dial up, always at the same baud rate, on many different kinds of terminals, and the terminal you use most often is an adm3a.